 If you’ve got a Mac – you’re stuck with what you’ve got in the box.
 New Mac models, including Laptops, MacPros, and iMacs, have AMD cards in them, or, the onboard graphics ability that comes with i5 and i7 chips.

-With PCs, HP and Dell both have options for AMD or nVidia based cards.
+With PCs, HP and Dell both have options for AMD or Nvidia based cards.

 If I were building a system, I’d focus on what applications support GPU acceleration, and then factor that into my decision.
-For example, Adobe products are faster on nVidia based systems via CUDA than via OpenCL.
+For example, Adobe products are faster on Nvidia based systems via CUDA than via OpenCL.
 FCP X is coded to use OpenCL, and since most Apple systems have AMD cards in them, it’s easy to see why.
-Avid has tended to rely on CPU over GPU, however, Media Composer does use OpenCL on both nVidia and AMD cards.
+Avid has tended to rely on CPU over GPU, however, Media Composer does use OpenCL on both Nvidia and AMD cards.

 I’d also look into GPUs that have at least 3- 4GB of onboard RAM.
 This may be tough on some laptop systems, but more and more applications are taking advantage of GPU, and you don’t want to be obsolete too soon.

 Speaking of RAM, Your system will need RAM, too – not just your graphics card.
-Your motherboard and processor will dictate what kind of RAM you get, and they’ll also dictate the layout of the RAM – meaning, what slots the RAM goes in, do they have to be run in matched pairs, etc. It is imperative that you match your RAM speeds, amounts, and manufactures if possible.
+Your motherboard and processor will dictate what kind of RAM you get, and they’ll also dictate the layout of the RAM – meaning, what slots the RAM goes in, do they have to be run in matched pairs, etc. It is imperative that you match your RAM speeds, amounts, and manufacturers if possible.
 Mismatching can cause system instability or even cause it not to boot properly.
 Most editing systems want a minimum of 8GB, however, I think it would be a bad idea to get a system with anything less than 16GB minimum, and more like 32GB or 64 more if you can afford it.